When we become pregnant one of the first burning questions we have is “what is my due date?”

 And yet, your due date is probably wrong (I’ll tell you why in a bit).

-And when the time comes for the “induction conversation”, which it will do as your approach your due date, you need to be super confident in your due date if you’re going to resist the pressure and fear-based messages that you will no doubt be faced with.
+When the time comes for the “induction conversation”, which it will do as your approach your due date, you need to be super confident in your due date.
+Especially if you’re going to resist the pressure and fear-based messages that you will no doubt be faced with.

 So this is why it’s important for you to have confidence in your due date.
 But the problem is, it’s very likely that your due date is pretty flakey.